urbit/urbit/pkg/hs/urbit-uruk/skew.md

     (W 0 1 2 3 4 K)
     2

-sWitch gives us generalized introspection on SKEW code.
+sWitch gives us generalized introspection on SKEW code and is designed to look similar to conditionals as implemented on top of the unenriched lambda calculus.
 However, this operation is very naive so we expect that the only practical use will be in the specification of jets.

 ## Jet Matching Data Types

 In SKEW, everything is made up of the unenriched lambda calculus, including numbers which are Church numerals, which are functions.
-Traditionally, this has not been seen as practical: most system enrich the lambda calculus with cons cells, strings, numbers, etc. Nock 4K baked in natural numbers and cons cells.
+This has not been seen as practical: most system enrich the lambda calculus with cons cells, strings, numbers, etc. Nock 4K baked in natural numbers and cons cells.

 But jets give us a way to recognize any function, including classes of functions such as the functions for Church numerals, and this allows a SKEW